Wildflowers Along the Trail in your Watercolor Nature Journal

 This workshop begins with an introduction to your compact kit including a description of the tools and their use, color mixing and matching, followed by basic flower anatomy that will help students understand how to sketch and paint flowers in the field.

-Four full days of flower discovery, sketching, and painting will be yours as you are guided to peaceful and dramatic locations in the Sierra Buttes and Lakes Basin areas where you will hike 1-3 miles roundtrip each day allowing for plenty of time to sketch, paint and write about the flowers you encounter.
+Four full days of flower discovery, sketching, and painting will be yours as you are guided to peaceful and dramatic locations in the Sierra Buttes and Lakes Basin areas where you will hike 1-3 miles round trip each day allowing for plenty of time to sketch, paint and write about the flowers you encounter.
+We will create a page of these individual flowers as we discover them throughout the week as well as pages of flowers in context.

-Kristin Meuser has been painting the land in various mediums for over 35 years.
-Many years ago her love of nature lead her to the Sierra Nevada Field Campus where she studied nature journaling with Jack Laws, watercolor with Andie Thrams and writing with Sarah Rabkin.
-Her career as a graphic designer gives her journal pages a sense of structured variety and a delightfully cohesive overall effect.
-She has been teaching watercolor nature journaling for the past 10 years privately and at art and retreat centers in California and Nevada.
-Over the past two years she has adapted her teaching to 3-hour zoom workshops.
-Her work is found in private collections; it has been shown regionally; and has been represented by the Ansel Adams Gallery in Yosemite.
+I have been painting the land in various mediums for over 35 years.
+Many years ago my love of nature lead me to the Sierra Nevada Field Campus where I studied nature journaling with Jack Laws, watercolor with Andie Thrams and writing with Sarah Rabkin.
+My career as a graphic designer gives my journal pages a sense of structured variety and a cohesive overall effect.
+I have been teaching watercolor nature journaling for the past 10 years privately and at art and retreat centers in California and Nevada.
+My work can be found in private collections; it has been shown regionally; and has been represented at the Ansel Adams Gallery in Yosemite.

 Workshop Supplies List

 The backbone of this workshop is Kristin's compact yet powerful watercolor nature journaling kit.
 All the tools have been carefully sourced to maximize your individual success as well as to encourage a deep and cohesive collective experience.
-To that end, the $60 kit is REQUIRED on the first day of the workshop with NO exceptions unless you bring one of Kristin's kits with you from one of her previous workshops
+To that end, the $65 kit is REQUIRED on the first day of the workshop without exception unless you bring one of Kristin's kits with you from one of her previous workshops.

 - **Botany in a Day, Thomas J. Elpel, HOPS Press